 Art by Bryan Sevilla

-The Archangel: A Deed Without a Name is now complete and available to buy.
-Set in the present day, it's the story of the current incarnation of the Archangel Michael and his last day hunting down a demon before, well, you'll have to read to find out what.
-Not all is as it seems.
-The script has been kicking around for a while, but the pace of production ramped up in 2018.
+Archangel is set in the present day.
+It's the story of the current incarnation of the Archangel Michael and his last day hunting down a demon before, well, he doesn't have much time in which to do it.
+Secrets are revealed and larger events are triggered.
+The script had been kicking around for a while, but the pace of production ramped up in the middle of 2018.
 I delivered a revised edit to Last Ride Digital VideoI joked that it should be Last Ride Dynamic Vision.
 It got a laugh, therefore it's official. (in the form of head honcho Scott Torwalt) earlier in the year.
 Last Ride Digital Video?

 Not to begin with.
-Archangel is a web-TV show in early pre-production.
-Scott asked me to write a prequel comic, with the brief that I had to show how Michael got to where he begins the show.
-Bryan Sevilla inked and coloured the pages and since one of my old jobs from the games industry days was typesetting, it made sense for me to construct the final output.
+Archangel began as a web-TV show, now in early pre-production.
+Scott Torwalt, the showrunner, asked me to write a prequel comic, with the brief of showing how Michael got to the beginning of the show.
+Bryan Sevilla inked and coloured the pages.
+Since one of my old jobs from the games industry days was typesetting, it made sense for me to construct the final output.
 Along the way I offered to do the lettering too, as it was a way to get a quick way of tweaking the script without endless back and forth.

 I actually made this